zannlimjm/Multi-Agent-RL-Soccer/README.md

-# MARL Google Research Football for ESP3201 Project (Group 4)
+# MARL Google Research Football for ESP3201 Project

 This folder contains an RL environment based on open-source game Gameplay, A3C and PPO agents